Purple sulfur bacteria: Growth in meromictic lakes

 Meromictic lakes are permanently stratified lakes produced by a gradient of saline concentrations.
 The highly salinated bottom layer is separated from the top layer of fresh water by the chemocline, where the salinity changes drastically.
 Due to the large difference in density, the upper and lower layers do not mix, resulting in an anoxic environment below the chemocline.
 This anoxic environment with light and sufficient sulfide availability is ideal for purple sulfur bacteria.

 A study done at the Mahoney Lake suggested that purple sulfur bacteria contributes to the recycling of the inorganic nutrient, phosphorus.
 The upwelling of purple sulfur bacteria into the top layer of water creates a source of bound phosphorus, and phosphatase activity releases this phosphorus into the water.
 The soluble phosphorus is then incorporated into heterotrophic bacteria for use in developmental processes.
 In this way, purple sulfur bacteria participates in the phosphorus cycle and minimizes nutrient loss.

+A study done in Switzerland indicated from the purple sulfur bacteria organism located in Lake Cadagno the strain Cad16T had the highest CO2 assimilation rate.

 Biomarkers

 Purple sulfur bacteria make conjugated pigments called carotenoids that function in the light harvesting complex.
 When these organisms die and sink, some pigment molecules are preserved in modified form in the sediments.
 One carotenoid molecule produced, okenone, is diagenetically altered to the biomarker okenane.
 The discovery of okenane in marine sediments implies the presence of purple sulfur bacteria during the time of burial.
-Okenane has been identified in one sedimentary outcrop from Northern Australia dating to 1640 million years ago.
+Okenane has been identified in one sedimentary outcrop from Northern Australia dating to 1.64 billion years ago.
 The authors of the study concluded that, based on the presence of purple sulfur bacteria's biomarker, the Paleoproterozoic ocean must have been anoxic and sulfidic at depth.
 This finding provides evidence for the Canfield Ocean hypothesis.